 What Medicare Pays For

-For Medicare to pay for any part of your mother's nursing home care, she must:
+For Medicare to pay for any part of your loved-one's nursing home care, they must:

 - have been hospitalized (this does not mean "kept in observation") for at least 3 days; and